kumararyan7/kumararyan7/README.md

 - 👋 Hi, I’m @kumararyan7
 - 👀 I’m interested in web developing and coding
-- 🌱 I’m currently learning phython and other languages
+- 🌱 I’m currently learning python and other languages
 - 💞️ I’m looking to collaborate on FLUIDCYPHER
 - 📫 How to reach me kumararyanmfp @insta